-Juvenile and Student Defense Attorney in Bergen, Morris, Middlesex and Passaic NJ
+Juvenile and Student Defense Attorney in Morris County and Passaic County NJ

 Underage drinking is extremely common among young people in New Jersey and the United States as whole.
 According to the National institute on Drug Abuse, approximately 72% of students have consumed alcohol by the end of high school, and about 37% have done so by eighth grade.
 In addition, 31% of college students report having had 5 or more drinks in a row in the last two weeks, and 38.4% say they have been drunk in the last month.
 Although we generally accept that many high school and college-aged people will consume alcohol, the legal drinking age in New Jersey is 21, and the State vigorously prosecutes juveniles and young adults for alcohol-related crimes.
 In New Jersey, you can be charged criminally for underage drinking, underage possession of alcohol, and underage DWI, as well as providing alcohol to minors.
 Depending on your age and the nature of the offense, you may be tried in juvenile court or adult criminal court.
 Regardless, the penalties associated with a conviction for any of these offenses can be severe, spelling long-term implications for your future.

 Alissa Hascup is a seasoned former prosecutor-turned defense attorney who utilizes her experience on the other side of the criminal justice system to deliver exceptional results for her clients.
 Having served as a prosecutor in New Jersey Municipal Courts, she thoroughly understands the nuances of New Jersey DWI and alcohol laws and has in-depth knowledge of how the State prosecutes these cases.
-With offices in Newark, Little Falls, Camden, and Morristown, Alissa successfully represents juveniles, college students at universities like NJIT, Rutgers, Ramapo, Drew, and Essex County College, and other young adults in courts across New Jersey.
-In fact, she was recently honored with inclusion in the New Jersey Super Lawyers Rising Stars List, published by Thompson Reuters, for her excellence in criminal defense.
+With centralized offices conveniently located in Totowa and Denville, Alissa successfully represents juveniles, college students at universities like NJIT, Rutgers, Ramapo, Drew, Morris County College, Passaic County College, and Essex County College, and other young adults in courts across New Jersey.
 To discuss your case or your child’s case with Ms. Hascup today, contact her offices at 862-257-1200 for a cost-free initial consultation.

 Underage Drinking and DWI Charges in New Jersey